-• stealing, embezzling or misapplying corporate or bank funds;

-- using threats, physical force or other unauthorized means to collect money; - making false entries in the books and records of CRA, or engaging in any conduct that results in the making of such false entries;
+- stealing, embezzling or misapplying corporate or bank funds; - using threats, physical force or other unauthorized means to collect money; - making false entries in the books and records of CRA, or engaging in any conduct that results in the making of such false entries;

-- making a payment for an expressed purpose on CRA's behalf to an individual who intends to use it for a different purpose; - utilizing CRA funds or other assets or services to make a political contribution or expenditure; - making payments, whether corporate or personal, of cash or other items of value that are intended to influence the judgment or actions of political candidates, government officials or businesses in connection with any CRA activity; - giving anything of value, directly or indirectly, to officials of foreign governments or foreign political candidates in order to retain business, in violation of the U.S. Foreign Corrupt Practices Act; - trading in securities of CRA or CRA clients, while in possession of material inside information, in violation of applicable securities laws; and - · restraining trade in violation of antitrust laws, for example by fixing prices with competitors.
+- making a payment for an expressed purpose on CRA's behalf while knowing or having reason to know that such individual intends to use it for a different purpose; - utilizing CRA funds or other assets or services to make a political contribution or expenditure; - making payments, whether corporate or personal, of cash or other items of value that are intended to influence the judgment or actions of political candidates, government officials or businesses in connection with any CRA activity; - giving anything of value, directly or indirectly, to officials of foreign governments or foreign political candidates in order to retain business, in violation of the U.S. Foreign Corrupt Practices Act; - trading in securities of CRA or CRA clients, while in possession of material inside information, in violation of applicable securities laws; and - restraining trade in violation of antitrust laws, for example by fixing prices with competitors.